Shannon Beador Focuses On Her Kids After David Beador’s Girlfriend Lesley Cook Deletes Instagram

 After Lesley and Tamra went at it in a number of shocking posts on their Instagram pages at the end of last month and earlier this month, Shannon returned to her own page and made it clear she was focusing not on the feud between Tamra and Lesley but on her kids.

 “Taking the girls to get some make up with Archie and two girls are not excited that I am taking their picture!”
-Shannon wrote in the caption of her latest Instagram post on September 9, also adding the hash tags, “#theylovemakeup” and “#growinguptoofast.”
+Shannon wrote in the caption of her latest Instagram post on September 9, also adding the hashtags, “#theylovemakeup” and “#growinguptoofast.”

 Shannon has been raising her three children, including her 14-year-old twins Stella and Adeline and her 17-year-old daughter Sophie, as a single mom in the months since splitting from David after 17 years of marriage.